boazsegev/plezi-website/docs/guides/controllers.html.md

 In effect, Controller classes act as "virtual folders" where methods are the "files" served by the Plezi router.

-To use a class as a Controller, simply attach it to a [route](./routes). i.e.:
+To use a class as a Controller, simply attach it to a [route](./routes). i.e., type the following in your `irb` terminal:

     require 'plezi'
     class UsersController